Nima-Khodabandelou/Notes/README.md

 	Can't use this() and super() both in constructor
 ##
-object cloning:
+object cloning

- create exact copy of object -> clone() method -> java.lang.Cloneable interface syntax -> protected Object clone() throws CloneNotSupportedException clone() method saves extra processing compared to new keyword
+	create exact copy of object -> clone() method -> java.lang.Cloneable interface

- Advantage:
+	syntax -> protected Object clone() throws CloneNotSupportedException

+	clone() method saves extra processing compared to new keyword

+Advantage

-  don't need to write lengthy and repetitive codes. easiest -> Just define parent class, implement Cloneable in it, provide clone(). fastest way to copy array
+	don't need to write lengthy and repetitive codes.

+	easiest -> Just define parent class, implement Cloneable in it, provide clone().

- Disadvantage:
+	fastest way to copy array

+Disadvantage

-  have to change a lot of syntaxes have to implement cloneable interface while it doesn't have any methods. just to tell JVM. is protected -> have to provide our own clone() and indirectly call Object.clone() doesn't invoke constructor -> no control over object construction
+	have to change a lot of syntaxes

+	have to implement cloneable interface while it doesn't have any methods. just to tell JVM.

+	is protected -> have to provide our own clone() and indirectly call Object.clone()

+	doesn't invoke constructor -> no control over object construction

-  If clone method in child class -> all of its superclasses should define clone() or inherit. supports only shallow copying -> need to override it if need deep cloning.
+	If clone method in child class -> all of its superclasses should define clone() or inherit.

+	supports only shallow copying -> need to override it if need deep cloning.

 ex:
 	class Student18 implements Cloneable{
 		int rollno;
 		String name;

 		Student18(int rollno,String name){
 		this.rollno=rollno;
 		this.name=name;